Quantum tomography of three-qubit generalized Werner states: Results and analysis

 In \figref{purity}, one finds the purity of the estimated states $\sigma^{3q}$ compared with the actual purity the three-qubit generalized Werner states $\rho_W^{3q} (\eta)$.
 The plot confirms the previous observations.
 For $\mathcal{N} = 1\,000$, the plot of $\gamma (\eta)$ strictly overlaps with the theoretical value.
 If $\mathcal{N} = 100$, we detect minor discrepancies between the purity of the estimates and the actual value.
 Furthermore, when $\mathcal{N} = 10$, we notice that the plot departs significantly from the theoretical curve.
 Interestingly, in the case of purity, the estimated figures coincide with the actual values for a middle range of $\eta$, i.e., $ 0.4<\eta <0.8$.
+For the smallest ensemble size, the plot of the purity first goes above the theoretical line, and then below.
+This confirms that few quantum systems per measurement can lead to significant inaccuracies.

+Finally, we can consider the simplified entanglement measure as defined in \eqref{eqm9}.
+For actual three-qubit generalized Werner states \eqref{w4}, the function $\mathcal{F}_{GHZ} (\eta)$ grows linearly.
+We compare this theoretical value with the results corresponding to the estimated states obtained from the framework.
+In \figref{entanglement123}, one can notice correlations between the plots for three different values of $\mathcal{N}$.
+The tendencies are in line with prior figures of merit since for $\mathcal{N} = 1\,000$ or $\mathcal{N} = 100$, we obtain a satisfying overlap between the theoretical path and the results of simulations.
+For $\mathcal{N} = 10$, we notice significant discrepancies as most points lie below the theoretical path.
+These results demonstrate that this number of systems per measurement is not sufficient to capture the entire amount of entanglement in three-qubit generalized Werner states.